NCS Parent Handbook View/download the pdf

 Regular attendance and punctuality at school are very important in helping your child derive full benefit from the instructional program.
 Our school is primarily supported by state funding which is based on Average Daily Attendance (ADA), not enrollment.
 Every day a child is absent (without being on Independent Study) costs the school approximately $53.
 Therefore, it is essential that your child attend school on a regular basis.
 Please plan your family vacations, holidays, etc., during school breaks.
 If your child is ill, call the school office to report the absence.
 Inform the office staff of the date(s) of absence, reasons for absence, and grade.
 If your child will be tardy to school due to pre-scheduled appointments, please notify the school office so he/she is not marked absent.
 Children who arrive late should report to the Office first before going to class.

 Please call (415)883-1719 to report an absence.

-If your child is absent, we can make arrangements for an independent study contract which will enable your child to stay abreast of schoolwork and allow the school to continue to receive necessary state funding.
+If your child is absent, we can make arrangements for an Independent Study contract which will enable your child to stay abreast of schoolwork and allow the school to continue to receive necessary state funding.
 If at any time your plans require that your child be out of school for five or more days, please call us to obtain the necessary forms to initiate this process.
-All independent study forms must be signed and dated before the absence occurs, and completed assignments must be turned into the office at the conclusion of the absence.
+All Independent Study forms must be signed and dated before the absence occurs, and completed assignments must be turned in to the Office at the conclusion of the absence.
 Both of these conditions must be met in order to receive state ADA funding.
-In order for the teacher to have time to develop a meaningful independent study program for your child during his/her absence, and for completion of the required paperwork, we suggest that you notify your child’s teacher at least two weeks prior to the anticipated absence.
+In order for the teacher to have time to develop a meaningful Independent Study program for your child during his/her absence, and for completion of the required paperwork, we suggest that you notify your child’s teacher at least two weeks prior to the anticipated absence.